nbeddows/meen/README.md

 4. Implement a basic system bus which can be used as 'lines' of communication between the cpu and various controllers. **COMPLETE**

-5. Upgrade the 8080 to an 8085 (z80) complete with passing additional individual instruction unit tests.
+5. Implement a Zilog Z80 cpu emulator complete with passing additional individual instruction unit tests.
 It should also pass the standard z80 zexall tests which can be found online. **NOT STARTED**

 ### Overview